IraqiZakaria/IraqiZakaria.github.io/README.md

 For various projects, feel free to visit my [github page](https://github.com/IraqiZakaria).

+## Miscelaneous
+I love traveling, photography and hiking, and will always enjoy taking a picture of the mountains by sunset.

 ## Contact and CV
 An up to date CV can be found [here](CV.pdf)